jdscoggs/dpom-automation/README.md

 # dpom-automation
-From the TWC test engineer days
+From the TWC test engineer days.
+To test the digital phone order manage provisioning system.